-Spiritual Living Center of Charlotte– A medium sized Religious Science church with positive, friendly people looking to change their lives and the lives of others through the teachings of Science of Mind.
+Spiritual Living Center of Charlotte– (2018 UPDATE) This church is no longer in operation.
+A medium sized Religious Science church with positive, friendly people looking to change their lives and the lives of others through the teachings of Science of Mind.
 Great music, Indian flutes.
 Very touchy-feely emotional services.
 My favorite so far.
 The ministers are a lesbians.

 Unitarian Universalist Church of Charlotte– Very nice building, services tended to be very cerebral and lacking emotional impact.
 However, the congregation was very friendly and inviting and seemed to do a lot for the community including RAIN and other organizations .
 The minister was also very kind and took time to meet with me and my partner.
 I will probably go back to try out another service.

 Unity Church Charlotte– I attended an EFT class at this church.
 The building is new and the people were very friendly, but I have not been to a Sunday service.
 Very similiar approach to Religious Science but with more focus on the teachings of Jesus as a spirtual leader.
 Never responded to my email asking about their stance on gays and lesbians.